Trilogy at Lake Frederick

 The community has 950 single family homes and attached homes.
 Floor plans range from 1,762 square feet to more than 5,000 square feet with two to five bedrooms and two to two and a half baths.
 Exteriors are brick/stone and vinyl in muted colors (gray, blue, brown, etc).
 A pitched roof and an attached two or three car garage are standard.

 This Trilogy community combines a resort-style environment with a welcoming ambiance.
 The Shenandoah Lodge houses a social club, a media center, restaurants for formal and informal dining, a library, activity rooms, a bar and a lounge, a state-of-the-art fitness center and a swimming pool.

 Outside, tennis courts, another swimming pool and walking trails await.
 An activities director ensures that residents have plenty of planned events, classes and outings to keep them busy.

 Placid, 120-acre Lake Frederick, around which Trilogy at Lake Frederick winds, is stocked with fish including largemouth bass, bluegill and northern pike.
 Gasoline motor boats are not allowed, which helps keeps the lake quiet year-round.

 Home prices start in the low-$300,000s.
-The HOA fee is about $300 per month.
+The HOA fee is rumored to start at about $300 per month.
 Please verify these prices with a Realtor as they are bound to change.

 A number of wineries, historic battlefields, galleries, museums and outstanding restaurants are close at hand.
 Golfers will appreciate that six golf courses, including the Winchester Country Club, Jackson Chase, Bowling Green and Front Royal Country Club, are within a few minutes of the community.